kathleenhartono/kathleenhartono.github.io/index.md

   - image_path: assets/img/battery2.png
     alt: "Energy & Materials"
     title: "Energy & Materials"
-    excerpt: "My interest in sustainable energy and materials comes from hands-on experience in battery research and manufacturing, where I’ve worked on practical solutions both in the lab and on the production floor."
+    excerpt: "My interest in energy and materials comes from hands-on experience in battery research and manufacturing, where I’ve worked on practical solutions both in the lab and on the production floor."
 ---

 {% include feature_row %}